TEDxTUM/TEDx-YTT/CONTRIBUTING.md

 - log.log file and date & time of the occurence of the issue (if you turned logging on).

 ## Discussing the current state of the code
-Please use a pull request to discuss the current state of the code.
+Please use a pull request to discuss the current state of the code and if you have suggestions to improve it.

 ## Fixing issues
 Please make sure that the code runs smoothly with all combinations of paramteres (especially combinations of -u True/False and -s True/False).
-We have not (yet) implemented automatic testing so be very careful your fix doesn't introduce new issues and is indeed an improvement!
+We have not (yet) implemented automatic testing so be very careful your fix does not introduce new issues!

 ## Proposing new features
 Please use a pull request to suggest new features even if you have not implemented them yet or need help completing the new feature.